Cookie Consent by Free Privacy Policy Generator

 Can I mix watercolors from different manufacturers and brands?

 Yes, you can mix watercolors from different brands.
-But pay attention to the pigment density of the respective colors.
-High-quality brands are usually strong-pigmented, while cheaper alternatives are rather weak-pigmented.
-This creates a different weighting when mixing.
-You have to use more of the weak-pigmented paint to achieve a 1:1 ratio.
+However, pay attention to the pigment density.
+High-quality brands are usually more pigmented, while cheaper alternatives are less pigmented.
+This affects the mixing ratio, as you’ll need more of the weaker-pigmented paint to achieve a balanced mix.

 How can I mix colors for shadows with watercolor?

-1. Try using the complementary color of the surface for shadows.
-This will make the shadow more colorful, but also neutralize the color at the same time.
+1. Use the complementary color of the surface for shadows.
+This makes the shadow more colorful and neutralizes the surface color.

 How can I mix watercolors to achieve a specific color temperature?

-The trick is to add one of the other temperatures to your color, but only a little bit.
+The trick is to add a small amount of the opposite temperature to your color.

 Johann Wolfgang Goethe: Color Wheel, 1810